Old car logos: American car companies that went out of business

 Logo DeLorean

 Also interesting is the DMC logo, an emblem designed to embody the company’s core values.
 It is characterized by simplicity and elegance: printed letters with a gradient finish give the impression that they sparkle in the light.
-The “D” and “C” logos look like mirror images of each other, symbolizing balance and unity.
+The “D” and “C” logos resemble mirror images of each other, symbolizing balance and unity.

 Duesenberg